Miguel-999-max/WRO2026_MINAGURO_IES-HERMOGENES-RODRIGUEZ/README.md

 <p align="center"><a src="models/CHASSIS.stl"><img src="models/Chasis.png" width="500"></a></p>

-An important consideration regarding the robot’s balance was to place the heaviest components (the Arduino board, the batteries, and the 360° servo) in the center of the chassis, ensuring a low and centralized center of mass.
-The batteries that directly power the 360° servo (explained in detail later) are housed in a separate structure, as this was a last-minute modification.

 The robot remained in this configuration for a while until we encountered several issues and broken circuit boards, which forced us to build a mount for a second battery as recommended in the instructions.
 Initially, it was made of foam board since it was a last-minute modification, but it was later 3D-designed to ensure a more durable and reliable material over time.

 <div align="center"><table>